olivhartman/com-f1meme-v2/README.md

 - `VITE_CLOUDINARY_CLOUD_NAME` — Your Cloudinary cloud name (for image uploads)
 - `VITE_CLOUDINARY_UPLOAD_PRESET` — Your Cloudinary unsigned upload preset (for image uploads)

-You may need additional variables for other services or features.
-See `.env.example` for a template.

 ## Running the Project
 ```bash